Pet Care Blog

 Before going out for a walk, consider both the humidity and temperature; the safe temperature range will go down as humidity levels go up.
 On these days, try to keep your pet indoors to protect their safety.

-How hot is too hot for dogs' paws?
+How hot is too hot for dogs' paws on hot pavement?

-Even moderately warm temperatures can be harmful to dogs, considering that on a sunny, 77-degree day, the asphalt could be as hot as 127℉ (you can fry an egg at 131℉!).
+Even moderately warm temperatures can be harmful to dogs' paws, considering that on a sunny, 77-degree day, the asphalt could be as hot as 127℉ (you can fry an egg at 131℉!).
 That ground would be too hot for dogs to walk on without burning their delicate paw pads.

 Unfortunately, dogs tend to be very good at concealing their pain until their discomfort is very severe, at which point significant damage will have already occurred.
 Burnt paw pads are never any fun; they’re painful, require chronic bandaging, and are prone to infection.
 Therefore, pet parents need to be mindful of both the air temperature and surface temperature before going outside.